keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - More reinforcements on both sides
 - Anesidora casts darkness on herself
 - Legionnaires show up and we clean up the rest of the Blasphemers
+- We get loads of healing potions
+- head towards the prison
+- Enter, everyone is screaming, begging to be let out
 -